DarioPanada/warburg-investigation/README.md

 Then, the normal analysis procedure detailed below can be used to generate output csvs and complete analysis.

+While running on aws, simulations will be sending "heartbeat" signals (detailig they are still alive) and exceptions to aws queues. `./aws/CloudWatcher.py` has a function to read messages from these queues and save output to a csv.
+A stub is also provided for easy execution.

 ### Running the Analysis

 There are two useful functions in `./analyzers/ModelErrorFunctions.py`.